rickwest/domain-monitor/readme.md

 ## Our solution

-We decided that we would write a command line application (for now anyway!) in Python, using the Flask framework, in order to try and identify possible fraudulent domain names.
+We decided that we would write a command line application (for now anyway!) in Python, using the Flask framework, in order to try and identify possible fraudulent domain names and websites.

 In short, Domain Monitor works by taking a genuine law firm name and producing multiple possible domain name variations of that name.
-We then attempt to resolve each variation in the hope that we can identify a potential scam as early as possible.
+We then attempt to resolve each variation in the hope that we can identify a potential scam as early as possible and report to the relevant governing body should it be necessary.

 ## Setting up your local environment